simeononsecurity/simeononsecurity.ch/content/articles/how-to-flash-rayhunter-devices-complete-guide/index.en.md

 #### Will Rayhunter work during international travel?
 **Rayhunter** effectiveness during travel depends on device compatibility with local cellular bands and roaming agreements.
 The detection algorithms work globally, but ensure your device supports the frequency bands used in your destination country.
 International roaming may be required for full functionality.

+{{< figure src="rayhunter-faq-privacy-protection.webp" alt="Person reviewing Rayhunter alerts on a laptop while carrying a mobile hotspot device in an urban environment with cellular towers nearby" >}}

 ______